aaronshappell/picabot/README.md

 `!autoremove`: Toggles autoremoving songs of the song queue
 `!song`: Gives you information about the currently playing song
 `!music`: Gives you a list of the songs currently in the queue
+### Planned Commands
+`!insult`: Call the bot to your voice channel to deliver a special insult
+`!weather`: Gives you the current weather
+`!pat`: Pat pica and commend him for his efforts
 ### Example Command
-A command in the commands object consists of three parts: usage, description, and its process.
+A command must have at least a name, description, and run function.
+Optionally usage, args, and aliases can also be specified.
 ```
-"command": {
-    "usage": "<argument>",
-    "description": "Describes what the command does",
-    "process": function(message, args){
-        //Do stuff here
+// Other varibles or functions
+const example = 1;

+function examplePlus(){
+    return example + 1;
 }

+// Exported command object
+module.exports = {
+    name: "<name>"
+    description: "Describes what the command does",
+    usage: "<argument>", // Optional
+    args: true, // Optional, requires user to enter arguments
+    aliases: ["alias1", "alias2"], // Optional
+    run: (message, args) => {
+        // Do stuff here
+        message.reply(`example + 1 is ${examplePlus()}`);
     }
+};
 ```